BuffWuff1712/FourGetAlready/README.md

-# AI-Powered Learning Management System (LMS)
+# SeasYourFuture 🌊🚢

 ## Overview

-This AI-powered Learning Management System (LMS) is designed to provide **personalised learning pathways** and **predicted career trajectories** for employees of PSA.
+SeasYourFuture is an **AI-powered Learning Management System (LMS)** is designed to provide **personalised learning pathways** and **predicted career trajectories** for employees of PSA.
 The system tailors learning experiences based on an employee's current role, future aspirations, and existing skill sets, bridging gaps between their current knowledge and **industrial requirements** through **supplemental courses**.

 ## Key Features